videolan/x265/doc/reST/cli.rst

 .. option:: --lowpass-dct

-    If enabled, x265 will use low-pass truncated dct approximation instead of the standard dct.
-This approximation is less computational intesive but it generates truncated coefficient matrixes for the transformed block.
-Empirical analysis shows this approximation gives good PSNR results for QP>=23.
+    If enabled, x265 will use low-pass subband dct approximation instead of the standard dct for 16x16 and 32x32 blocks.
+This approximation is less computational intensive but it generates truncated coefficient matrixes for the transformed block.
+    Empirical analysis shows marginal loss in compression and performance gains up to 10%, paticularly at moderate bit-rates.

     This approximation should be considered for platforms with performance and time constrains.

     Default disabled. **Experimental feature**

 Debugging options
 =================